vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 on Yog&, 1651.
 Images (vide ander Portent):

-Grant of a village on the esta blishment of Viṣnu image in 6th century A. D. 625; of gods were made for sale and for Worship before Pāṇini, 36 ; of gods described as dancing, trembling and weeping as a portent 769; Porānas say that i, are necessary for concentra ting the mind 973a ; rales about auspicious times for esta blishment of i., 624-5; rules about making images of Sun, Māts: and others in Br S. and Porāṇas 683n, 1046 ; Sānti for i. of gods that fall dowo, weep, dance, laugh or sing 7370, 7690, 770; reasons advanced : for image worship are acquie
+Grant of a village on the esta blishment of Viṣṇu image in 6th century A. D. 625; of gods were made for sale and for Worship before Pāṇini, 36 ; of gods described as dancing, trembling and weeping as a portent 769; Porānas say that i, are necessary for concentra ting the mind 973a ; rales about auspicious times for esta blishment of i., 624-5; rules about making images of Sun, Māts: and others in Br S. and Porāṇas 683n, 1046 ; Sānti for i. of gods that fall dowo, weep, dance, laugh or sing 7370, 7690, 770; reasons advanced : for image worship are acquie

 uced in by some western scho- !